Here are 18 Scottish actors with the highest reported net worth in 2022

-Richest actors: 18 Scottish actors with the highest net worth 2022, Sam Heughan and Billy Connolly net worth
+Richest actors 2022: 18 Scottish actors with the highest net worth, including Outlander's Sam Heughan and Billy Connolly

 Here are the 18 Scottish actors reported to have the highest net-worth – including Sam Heughan, Billy Connolly and Karen Gillan.